Sense-Then-Train: An Active-Sensing-Based Beam Training Design for Near-Field MIMO Systems: STT for Single-Beam Cases

 where $c_{\mathrm{B}, t} \in \mathbb{C}$ and $c_{\mathrm{U}, t} \in \mathbb{C}$ denote the baseband pilot signals at the BS and the UE, respectively, satisfying $|c_{\text{B}, t}|^2 = P_\text{B}$ and $|c_{\text{U}, t}|^2 = P_\text{U}$, and $\mathbf{n}_{\mathrm{B}} \sim \mathcal{CN}(0, \sigma^2 {\mathbf{I}}_N)$ and $\mathbf{n}_{\mathrm{U}} \sim \mathcal{CN}(0, \sigma^2{\mathbf{I}}_M )$ denote the complex Gaussian noise.

-The proposed STT scheme has two phases, namely a sensing phase and a training phase.
+The proposed STT scheme has two phases, namely, a sensing phase and a training phase.
 In the sensing phase, the truncated WTMs are estimated to reduce the training complexity.
 Then, in the training phase, an active-sensing-based algorithm is proposed to obtain the optimal $\mathbf{s}$ and $\mathbf{p}$ based on the sensing results, i.e., truncated WTMs.
 The duration of the former and the latter phases are denoted by $T_{\rm s}$ and $T_{\rm a}$, respectively.
+In addition, the overall procedure of the single-beam STT scheme is illustrated by Fig. \ref{fig:STT_single-beam}, where ``SD" refers to ``single data stream".